One of the most important things to know when baking Fimo is the perfect time and temperature to get the best results.

 How long to bake Fimo polymer clay

 The general rule of thumb is to bake Fimo clay for 15 minutes per 1/4 inch (6mm) thickness.
 If your piece is 1 inch (25mm) thick, you’ll want to bake it for an hour.
-If I want really hard-finished results, I add 5 to 10 minutes to these timings.
+If I want hard-finished results, I add 5 to 10 minutes to these timings.
 This doesn’t hurt my humble creations but it does harden them up just a fraction more.

 It’s also a good idea to keep an eye on your clay as it bakes, just in case.